Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 that's all.

-If your Django view which maps to ``'my_url_name'`` returns standard client-side viewmodels only, just like above, you do not even have to modify a single bit of your Javascript code!
+If your Django view which maps to ``'my_url_name'`` returns standard client-side viewmodels only, just like in the example above, you do not even have to modify a single bit of your Javascript code!

 Since version 0.2.0, it is possible to specify client-side routes per view, not having to define them globally in template context processor::